aubertc/bib-publication-list/README.md

 - Added support for French in addition to English,
 - Generally clarifying the documentation.

-[^2]: To use it, remember to include the fonts, using `	<link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css"><link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/jpswalsh/academicons@1/css/academicons.min.css">`, as presented in [the examples](test/html).
+[^2]: To use it, remember to include the fonts, using `	<link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css"><link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/jpswalsh/academicons@1/css/academicons.min.css">`, as presented in some of [the examples](test/html).

 The [previous fork](https://github.com/GioBonvi/bib-publication-list) added the following: